 Spring Branch is a somewhat small town located in the state of Texas.
 With a population of 9,285 people and two constituent neighborhoods, Spring Branch is the 260th largest community in Texas.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spring Branch is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Spring Branch is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Spring Branch who work in management occupations (12.74%), office and administrative support (10.82%), and sales jobs (8.75%).
+Overall, Spring Branch is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Spring Branch who work in office and administrative support (12.54%), management occupations (12.02%), and sales jobs (10.17%).

 Also of interest is that Spring Branch has more people living here who work in computers and math than 95% of the places in the US.

+Spring Branch is a very ethnically-diverse town.
 The people who call Spring Branch home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spring Branch residents report their race to be White, followed by Black or African-American.
 Spring Branch also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.65% of the town’s residents.
-Important ancestries of people in Spring Branch include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 16.98% of the town’s residents.
+Important ancestries of people in Spring Branch include English, Irish, Italian, and Swedish.

 The most common language spoken in Spring Branch is English.
 Other important languages spoken here include Spanish and Polish.